 - More affordable: Was introduced into a lower priced category (30 percent cheaper at launch).

 - More heavily discounted: Has been available for much longer (launched in March 2007).

-Reasons to prefer the Panasonic Lumix DMC-GX7:
+Arguments in favor of the Panasonic Lumix DMC-GX7:

 - More detail: Has more megapixels (15.8 vs 10MP), which boosts linear resolution by 26%.

 - Better image quality: Scores substantially higher (19 points) in the DXO overall evaluation.

 - Richer colors: Generates noticeably more natural colors (1.5 bits more color depth).

 - More dynamic range: Captures a broader range of light and dark details (2.2 EV of extra DR).

 - Better low-light sensitivity: Can shoot in dim conditions (0.5 stops ISO advantage).

 - Broader imaging potential: Can capture not only stills but also 1080/60p video.